 Who can file a suit to the Administrative Tribunals?

 In Bangladesh, any government employee or any public authority can file a suit to an administrative tribunal.
-But before that one shall have to fulfill the following criteria:
+But before that one shall have to fulfil the following criteria:

 Required information for making an application to the Tribunal